James Walsh (musician): Personal life

 He is a supporter of Liverpool Football Club and used to play concerts for the other supporters and leave comments about the development of the team on his Myspace and Twitter.
 In 2009, he listed his most inspirational individuals as Fabrizio Moretti, Nick Valensi, Daniel Kessler, Stath, Beyoncé, Nadine Coyle, former Liverpool manager Bill Shankly, ex-Beatle George Harrison, and John F. Kennedy.

 In the middle of 2002, there was a feud between Noel Gallagher of Oasis and Walsh (who was initially musically inspired by the sound of Oasis).
 Gallagher had called the Starsailor singer a "cock" in an interview for NME magazine; something denied by the accused.
 However, when Walsh confronted Gallagher at the T in the Park festival in 2002, Gallagher claimed that, if he said it, then it must be true.
 Noel's brother Liam got involved, allegedly squaring up to Walsh on the same day.
 In live shows following this, most notably at the 2002 V Festival, the Starsailor frontman announced "it is nice to be good, and good to be nice".
 Gallagher went on to declare that the incident was "the most fun Walsh has had in his life".
 The feud was resolved at Glastonbury in 2004.

-Walsh has two children with Lisa McNamee; a daughter (born 9 August 2002) and a son (born 30 June 2008).
+Walsh has two children with Lisa McNamee; a daughter (born 9 August 2002) and a son, Cillian,(born 30 June 2008).